 You must describe how you will manage and deliver the project, including your financial control systems and project management arrangements.
 You should provide enough detail to demonstrate that your organisation has the capacity to manage grant funding and deliver the project.
-When addressing the criterion, strong applicants will include:
+When addressing the criterion, applicants must include:

-- a detailed itemised budget, including contingency allowances, in the template provided - details of your proposed governance arrangements and how you will manage the project - a summary of your plan to deliver the project, in the form of a detailed project plan, including subcontracting arrangements - a description of the experience of the personnel who will be delivering and managing the project/s.
+- a detailed itemised budget, including contingency allowances, in the project plan template provided - details of your proposed governance arrangements and how you will manage the project - a summary of your plan to deliver the project, in the form of a detailed project plan, including subcontracting arrangements (where relevant) - a description of the experience of the personnel who will be delivering and managing the project/s.